headfirstpython/third/README.md

 ### Exploring SQLite data

 There are a number of SQLite plugins for VS Code which allow you to view/manipulate your SQLite database files (independently of Python or Jupyter Notebook).
 That said, we really like Simon Willison's Datasette tool, which you can `pip install` from PyPI.
 Learn more [here](https://pypi.org/project/datasette/).

+### Supplemental Index Material

+Please take a look at the CodeIndex.pdf file which includes some supplemental code indexing information.